ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 }
 ```

 Now, let's initialize our `AbbreviationCommand`, by adding it to the list of editor's commands in `AbbreviationEditing`.
-We will also pass there a name we will use to call our command.
+We will also pass a name there, that we will use to call our command.

 ```js
 // abreviation/abbreviationediting.js